 VoiceStream PCS II Corporation (VoiceStream) is proposing to construct a new 80-foot monopole with antennas concealed in a flagpole, with related equipment buildings and structures and security fence.
-VoiceStream has initiated its service in Kona and the proposed monopole in Mt.
-View is included in their plans to enable expansion of coverage along the east side of the island of Hawaii.
-The applicant is requesting a special permit to construct a new monopole that would be acceptable to the community and therefore, have selected the flagpole design.
-The concealed antennas is an example of stealth technology rather than the traditional monopole with exposed antennas.
+VoiceStream has initiated its service in Kailua-Kona and Hilo, and the proposed monopole in the Ainaloa/Orchidland area is included in their plans to enable expansion of coverage along the east side of the island of Hawaii.
+According to the applicant, its network coverage report for December 2000 showed a total of 160 customer requests for coverage in the Ainaloa and Orchidland Estates area.
+The applicant is requesting a special permit to construct a new monopole that would be acceptable to the community; and therefore have selected the flagpole design.
+The concealed antennas are an example of stealth technology rather than the traditional monopole with exposed antennas.

 The granting of this request would promote the effectiveness and objectives of Chapter 205, Hawaii Revised Statutes, as amended.
 The State Land Use Law and Regulations are intended to preserve, protect and encourage the development of lands in the State for those uses to which they are best suited in the interest of the public health and welfare of the people of the State of Hawaii.
 In the case of the Agricultural District. the intent is to preserve or keep lands of high agricultural potential in agricultural use.
-This particular subject property is situated within the County's Agricultural (A-20a) zoned district and within the State Land Use Agricultural District.
-The subject property has a huge greenhouse for growing orchids and an office building.
-The existing agricultural uses will continue on the subject property.
-The use is located within an area whose soils are classified as "D" or "Poor" by the Land Study Bureau's Overall Master Productivity Rating.
+The Ainaloa Subdivision was created in November 1959 as residential lots and consisted of 3,627 parcels, primarily 12,000 square foot lots.
+The subject property and adjacent Ainaloa Recreation Center site are one of the reserved areas delineated for park or school area.
+The State Land Use Commission was created in 1961; the interim regulations and temporary district boundaries became effect in 1962; and subsequently the Regulations and Land Use District Boundaries became effective in August 1964.
+The Puna District Zone Map was adopted on December 20, 1967, that classified the Ainaloa Subdivision as Agricultural-1 acre (A-1a) and the areas reserved for park or school as Open.
+Therefore, the Ainaloa Subdivision consists of non-conforming lots.
+This particular subject property is situated within the State Land Use Agricultural District.
+There have been no agricultural uses on the subject property.
+The project site is located within an area whose soils are classified as "E" or Very Poor by the Land Study Bureau's Overall Master Productivity Rating.
 The Agricultural Lands of Importance to the State of Hawaii (ALISH) Map considers the area as unclassified.

-VoiceStream is proposing to construct a new 80-foot telecommunication monopole with antennas and related improvements on the subject property that will be concealed within a flagpole.
-The proposed use includes a licensed area that covers approximately 400 square foot area of an approximately 35-acre parcel.
+VoiceStream is proposing to construct a new 80-foot high telecommunication monopole with antennas and related improvements on the subject property that will be concealed within a flagpole.
+The proposed use includes a licensed area that covers approximately a 400-square foot area of an approximately 2.76-acre parcel.
 The proposed improvements will not displace any of the existing agricultural uses on the property, diminish the agricultural potential of the area nor adversely affect the agricultural potential of the property or its surrounding area.
+Therefore, the approval of the subject request shall not be contrary to the objectives sought to be accomplished by the Land Use Law and Regulations.